+Level 1

+Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.

+Level 2

-Level 1 Level 2 Level 3 quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly. ·
+Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.